 5. Clear the air

 Ensure your workout space is free of dust and smells that could potentially trigger a headache.
 That means you should thoroughly clean your at-home workout space on a regular basis.
-Consider switching gyms if you think the odors — of cleaning chemicals, the perfumes or colognes from other patrons, or dust — is triggering your headache pain.
+Consider switching gyms if you think the odors — of cleaning chemicals, the perfumes or colognes from other patrons, or dust — are triggering your headache pain.

-Another option is to down a drink with plenty of electrolytes, like coconut water, or better still, Beachbody Performance Hydrate, as soon as the symptoms start.
+Another option is to down a drink with plenty of electrolytes, like coconut water, or better still Beachbody Performance Hydrate, as soon as the symptoms start.
 And if the pain is really bad, cut your workout short and rest until it subsides.

 Seek medical attention if your headache causes vomiting, fainting, double vision, or a rigid neck.
 These are signs of other problems, like infections, bleeding on the brain, tumors, or skeletal abnormalities.

 Headaches after exercise can put a real damper on your routine, but recognizing the triggers — and preventing them — can get you back on the workout wagon, headache-free.